Korean tea ceremony: Kinds of tea

 The earliest kinds of tea used in tea ceremonies were heavily pressed cakes of black tea, the equivalent of aged pu-erh tea still popular in China.
 Vintages of tea were respected, and tea of great age imported from China had a certain popularity at court.
-However, importation of tea plants by Buddhist monks brought a more delicate series of teas into Korea, and the tea ceremony.
+However, modern Korean tea is primarily grain and herbal, not containing actual tea leaves.